 Jump to:

-Elote dip ingredients
+Cold elote dip ingredients

 - Cayenne pepper and chili powder: This will give us some spicy kick!

-- Cilantro: Not a traditional elote ingredient, but I like the flavor it brings to the dip.
+- Cilantro: Not a traditional elote ingredient, but I like the flavor it brings to the dip

-How to make elote dip
+How to make cold elote dip

 Step 1: Cut the corn kernels off the cob